shinwookim/SP2023-Notes/1550/01 System Calls.md

 	- Once the instructions handling the syscall completes, the privilege level is dropped and the syscall returns

 ## Performance of System Calls
-This process seems very complex... but it is too expensive?
+This process seems very complex.
+But it is too expensive?

 Recall that some instructions are slower than others.
 For instance, `jal` and `j` instructions are much faster than any load instructions.
 For system calls, the `syscall` instruction is only minimally more expensive than a division instruction.